 The above changes over the years, along with careful management of expenses has allowed the Authority to continue to show positive results.
 In 2013 and 2012, we were able to increase our MSW revenues from outside the county.
-With the completion of Cell 5 we expect find other revenue sources which will have a positive impact on our operating results.
+With Cell 5 open the Authority is actively looking for additional sources of revenue which will have a positive impact on future operating results.